buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Entities/IfcSlab.md

 # IfcSlab

 A slab is a component of the construction that may enclose a space vertically.
-The slab may provide the lower support (floor) or upper construction (roof slab) in any space in a building.
+The slab may provide the lower support (floor) or upper construction (roof slab) in any space in a building.<!-- end of definition -->

 Only the core or constructional part of this construction is considered to be a slab.
 The upper finish (flooring, roofing) and the lower finish (ceiling, suspended ceiling) are considered to be coverings.
 A special type of slab is the landing, described as a floor section to which one or more stair flights or ramp flights connect.